Introduction

 Cons

-- Expensive and hard labor work
+- Expensive and hard labour work

 - Time consuming process